 This Turkey Shepherd's Pie with Cauliflower Topping is a great way to use Thanksgiving leftovers, or make it with chicken if you prefer.
+And this tasty casserole is kid-friendly and South Beach Diet Phase Two.

 Yes, I realize a lot of you are still looking for Carb-Conscious Thanksgiving Recipes, but in the weird world of food blogging I've already tested a few recipes for leftover turkey and fallen in love with this Leftover Turkey Shepherd's Pie Casserole with Garlic-Parmesan Cauliflower Topping.
 The days we sampled this recipe my nephew and cooking assistant Jake kept saying "This is really good" every time he took a bite.
 The recipe uses turkey gravy, but if you don't have any leftover gravy from Thanksgiving, you really should buy some gravy (like we did!) and give this recipe a try.